-In Victoria, all food businesses must be registered through their local council and follow regulations to ensure that the food they sell is safe to eat.
+In Victoria, any business that sells food or drink must be registered through their local council and follow regulations to ensure that the food they sell is safe to eat.

-Under the Victorian Food Act 1984 (Food Act), you must register the premises where your food is prepared for sale (or provided as part of a service).
+Under the Victorian Food Act 1984 you must register the premises where your food is prepared for sale (or provided as part of a service).